hsluv/hsluv/README.md

 # Ports

-This repo contains the canonical version.
-With the help of Robert McGinley, HUSL was also [ported to Python](https://github.com/boronine/pyhusl).
+With the help of Robert McGinley, HUSL was also [ported to Python](https://github.com/boronine/pyhusl) (version 2 only).

 A work-in-progress of C and Java ports is included in the repo, done by Lajos Ambrus.
 The Java port has some tests, added by [@Pimm](https://github.com/Pimm), but they are currently made to work with the Android SDK.
 It would be nice if someone made them more generic.

 A [Ruby port](https://github.com/soulcutter/husler) has been started by [@soulcutter](https://github.com/soulcutter).
 I would love to see this done so that HUSL could be integrated into [SASS](http://sass-lang.com/).

-***
+# License

 Copyright (C) 2012 Alexei Boronine